1:26-cv-00382

 The Invention Explained

-- Problem Addressed: The patent background describes the problem of widespread illegal peer-to-peer (P2P) file downloading, which results in lost income for creators and content owners, and exposes users to malicious software and legal risks (U.S. Patent No. 7,739,238, col. 1:19-34).
+- Problem Addressed: The patent addresses the problem of illegal peer-to-peer (P2P) file sharing, which results in lost income for content creators and owners, and exposes users to risks such as computer viruses and malicious software ’238 Patent, col. 1:20-34

 Key Claims at a Glance

-- The complaint asserts infringement of "one or more claims" without specifying them, instead referencing an unattached exhibit (Compl. ¶11, ¶16).
-Independent claim 1 is a representative method claim.
+- The complaint asserts infringement of "one or more claims" of the ’238 Patent, with specific claims identified in an exhibit not attached to the publicly filed complaint Compl. ¶¶11, 16-17 Independent claim 1 is representative of the patent's method claims.

 - The essential elements of independent claim 1 include:

-- receiving a request from a first user computing device for at least one file;
+- Receiving a request from a first user computing device for a file.

-- searching for a second user computing device possessing a copy of said file;
+- Searching for a second user computing device that possesses a copy of the file.

-- allowing the first user to download the file from the second user, provided the file does not include a file tag indicating a gap in ownership where content owners were not compensated;
+- Allowing the first user to download the file, provided the file does not have a tag indicating a "gap in ownership" where a content owner was not compensated.

-- processing a debit of an account on a server corresponding to the first user;
+- Processing a debit of an account corresponding to the first user.

-- processing a credit of an account on a server corresponding to the second user; and
+- Processing a credit of an account corresponding to the second user.

 III.
 The Accused Instrumentality